soveran/scrivener/README.md

 and its features are a subset of Bureaucrat's.
 For a more robust and tested solution, please [check it](https://github.com/tizoc/bureaucrat).

-This library exists to satify the need of extracting Ohm's validations for reuse in other scenarios.

 Usage
 -----